eliodeberardinis/Tools_Middleware_2_Dungeon/README.md

 #Team

+From very early on the team worked in a well organized schedule meeting in person or via skype twice a week in the beggining and once a week towards the end of the project.
+Tasks were given to each member during these meetings and updates/collaborations on the progress of each task was discussed between the team members on a regular basis.
+Pablo took the role of the project manager setting up, among other things, the main framework of the generator.
+Specifically this is a summary of the main tasks each memeber had within the project:

-At the beginning of the project, some examples were created from team members with previous experience with the FBX SDK, in order to allow for other team members to gain familiarity and understand how to perform basic operations in the API.
+1. Pablo: Created some Examples from previous experience with the FBX SDK, in order to allow for other team members to gain familiarity and understand how to perform basic operations in the API.
+2. Javier:
+3. Elio:
+- Catalogue of all the tile types with measurements.
+- Design and code implementation of Difficulty Rules.
+- Design and code implementation of Room Decorations.

 ##Future work

 Finally, it would be possible to expand the work done in several ways that couldn't be done due to the limited time, as other aspects of the generator were set to yield more attractive results, or were simply higher priority:

-1. Room generation could be explored in more detail, by being able to generate different types of rules using the available tiles, such as pillar rooms, custom rooms with lava pits, labyrinths, etc.
+1. Room generation could be explored in more detail, by being able to generate more intricate customizations (Labyrinths, lava pits) and different types of rules using the available decorative tiles instead of leaving them completely random (e.g. counting the appearance of a specific decoration and making sure it's not repeating too often).
 2. Graph generation could be expanded to other that trees, allowing cycles in the graph, which add complexity and depth to the results.
 3. Full backtracking could be explored in more detailed, although it has been tested, but the execution times were growing drastically.
 This, however, would solve some problems with part of the generations stopping prematurely due to a certain subpart of the tree not being able to be generated.